Study abroad

 While this can make for some stressful situations, some stress is nothing compared to day after day of uneventful happenings.
 You also get the opportunity to let yourself learn something new every day.

-It’ll be rare that what you’ll do in one day is the same as what you do the next.
+It’ll be rare that what you’ll do one day is the same as what you do the next.
 That teaches a lot of flexibility and quick thinking, applicable in many different parts of life.

 Help People

-With things as personal as someone’s wellbeing, it’s like you’ve already broken the ice.
+With things as personal as someone’s well-being, it’s like you’ve already broken the ice.
 People who love to make friends and take care of others are great for the healthcare field.

 The impact you leave on others should be reason enough to take the chance and make a career change to healthcare!